liferay/liferay-docs/discover/portal/articles/02-web-experience-management/02-starting-site-development/03-creating-and-managing-navigation-menus/01-creating-menus.markdown

 *  **Delete**: Deletes the menu.

-These are are the tools you need to create and manage Liferay's powerful Navigation Menus.
+These are all the tools you need to create and manage Liferay's powerful Navigation Menus.